jgraley/cotest/coroutines/docs/working-with-gmock.md

 ## Adding coroutines to a `TEST()` case

-Our test will begin running as a function in the initial, or "main" execution context, just as with Google Test/Mock.
+Our test case will begin running in the "main" execution context, just as with Google Test/Mock.

 We must explicitly declare a coroutine.
-The `COROUTINE` macro is a _factory_ for coroutine objects.
-It returns an instance of a coroutine.
-The optional argument to `COROUTINE` is an identifying name.
+The `COROUTINE` macro is a _factory_ for coroutine objects and it returns an instance of a coroutine.
+The optional argument to `COROUTINE` is an optional name for the coroutine (no quotes required).

 #### Simple example
 ```